Genzikie/Tic-Tac-Toe/README.md

 <img src="fig3.png">

-Figure 3.
-X and O symbols.

 The program's goal is to get three consecutive Xs or Os.
 If there are three Xs in a row, a message box with the words "X Wins!" will appear.
 The message box will say "O Wins!" if there are three Os.
 If the board is full and there are no threes in a row from either symbol, the message box will display "Cat game!"
 “It's a tie!”
 When the match is concluded, the game board will be restored to its original condition.